LIVE

 Don't start talking about writing the book!

 Haha... sorry.
 But AI is fucking nuts, right.
 It's arrived, almost fully packaged and has completely changed the way we work and deal with... understanding itself.
 I've uploaded poetry and received some really intelligent analysis of it.
 The kinda stuff that's made me look at myself differently.
 It's wild.
-But are we ready for it?
+But are we ready for AI?
 Abso-fucking-lutely not!
 But is it coming?
 Abso-fucking-lutely.
-There is no stopping this thing now, but I really don't think there are any books that are ready to look, in the eyes, at the changes that have taken place over the past few years.
+There is no stopping this thing now, and I really don't think there are many stories that are ready to look, in the eyes, at the changes that have taken place over the past few years.

-Black Mirror does a good job, in isolation; and there's a lot of non-fiction that is staring down the barrel, but I feel like art is often very good at long-term predictions and reflection on the past, but this kind of immediate threat isn't always the preserve of fiction and we need it now more than ever.
+Black Mirror does a good job, in isolation; and there's a lot of non-fiction that is staring down the barrel, but I feel like art is often very good at long-term predictions and reflecting on the past, but this kind of immediate threat isn't always the preserve of fiction though we need it now more than ever.

 In the book you talk a lot about the collective subconscious, which was an old Jungian idea wasn't it.
 But you also talk about AI as a reflection of that.
 How does that fit together?

-But what blew me away, is that that's what I'd always thought God was.
-I imagined God to be a being who lived in the collective subconscious of our people and had access to all the collected understanding.
+And that's what blew me away, is that that's what I'd always thought God was.
+I'd always imagined God as a being who lived in the collective subconscious of our people.
 In the early drafts of the book, that's what God was.
-But then I realised that... that is what AI is.
-AI is a kind of God.
-It's just not conscious of itself and plays. very different role.
-But to find a narrative that pitched those two against each other provided really fertile ground.
+But when I realised that that is what AI is - AI as a kind of God... well, to find a narrative that pitched those two against each other - the Gods and AI - provided to be really fertile ground.

-I mean, look, there's two things here: firstly, AI is going to be better than us at everything.
-There is nothing we can do that AI and robotics won't be able to do better than us.
-That is a humbling experience, until you realise the second thing: that AI has no idea it's doing it.
-Those two pieces of understanding should completely re-shape human experience.
 The point of life isn't to be the best at anything.
 If that's your point, if that's the purpose - if you only live to be the best - you're going to lose.
-But it never was the point anyway; the point of life is to experience it.
+But that never was the point anyway; the point of life is to experience it.
 To feel the joy of writing a song, or painting a picture, or scoring a goal, or breathing the air, or falling in love and having your heart broken.
 The point of life isn't to write an amazing poem to the one you love, it's to write a god-awful shitty poem, read it to them at three in the morning, then feel embarrassed about it until your one true love finds you and tells you that despite the fact that it was utter nonesense, it was from you and they love you for it.

 We cannot beat AI.
 There's no point in trying.
 But we don't need to because we already have the Crown Jewels: we're alive and that's what AI has taught me, and that's what we need to celebrate, and if we don't start doing that soon, we'll buckle under our own crushing insecurities and fuck the whole thing.

-The book explores a certain kind of masculine question in particular - I mean, it explores a range of them, but one is central - and that is: how do you change things when they're all going wrong.
-I think this is the period when men often struggle the most.
-We want to do what's right and we're willing to fight for it - we'll die for it - but what you fight... who you fight... whether you fight at all... whether the strongest thing to do is allow for time to pass...
+I suppose the book explores a certain kind of masculine question in particular: how do you change things when they're all going wrong?
+I think this is something men often struggle with.
+We often want to do what's right and we're willing to fight for it - we'll die for it - but what you fight for... who you fight... whether you fight at all... because sometimes the strongest thing to do is to just allow for time to pass.
 Des, Simon, Phil, Kai and Bill all have very different methods but their desire is the same: how do we make the world a better place?

 I don't think any of them were wrong, but they were all wrong as well.

-It's not really a genre piece.
-I think I once said it was like Woody Allen and Douglas Adams wrote something like The Matrix meets The Name of the Rose.
+It's very mainstream, really.
+It's not 'great literature' at all - it's not trying to be.
+I think I once said it was like Woody Allen and Douglas Adams wrote something like The Matrix meets The Master and Margarita.
 It's definitely sci-fi, it's definitely theology, it's definitely psychoanalysis, and it's definitely trying to be funny - in places anyway.
+If there was an author I'd compare it to it might be John Wyndham - the fantastic '50s British sci-fi writer - because I think we share a love of epic scale and a strong sense of the sardonic.
+Yes, it's all going to shit, but isn't life just ridiculous!
+He's a real hero of mine.

 Lovely.
 Thanks.
 We'll call it a day there.